 Pistils are usually manufactured from polyurethane or plastic.

-It is necessary to note that manufacturers regularly improve the materials, from which flowers are manufactured.
-For example, about 2 years ago solid silicone (polyvinyl chloride) was developed and began to replace polyurethane models (tulips, calla lilies and others) actively.
-And also at present new types of materials have already been appeared, and it is hardly possible to distinguish these materials from natural ones.
-We definitely present them to you in the nearest future.
+It is necessary to note that manufacturers regularly improve the materials from which flowers are manufactured.
+For example, about 2 years ago polyvinyl chloride was developed and began to replace polyurethane models (tulips, calla lilies and others) actively.
+And also at present new types of materials have already appeared, and it is hardly possible to distinguish these materials from natural ones.
+We definitely will present them to you in the nearest future.